The John Ringling Mansion

 Land Boom.
 Its interior is as classic as the masonry frontage.
 Everyone from Elvis to

-Sally Rand has graced the 1,500 seat auditorium.
+Sally Rand to Will Rogers have graced the 1,500 seat auditorium.

 Across